OpenEvalProject/evals/manuscripts/elife-95334/v1/manuscript.md

 Consistent with the effect of the second PHI1 on the αC position of the first PHI1-bound protomer, binding of the second PHI1 shifts the peak of the DFG distribution for both protomers further outward, as shown by the 30° larger DFG pseudo dihedral in the holo dimer relative to the mixed dimer (green and blue in Figure 5b right; Figure 5—figure supplement 1, Figure 3—figure supplement 2).
 In contrast, there is no significant difference in the DFG pseudo dihedral between the LY-mixed and holo dimers.
 These data suggest that while the binding of the first PHI1 pushes the DFG outward, binding of the second PHI1 has an allosteric effect, shifting the DFG of the opposite protomer further outward.

-## Concluding discussion
+### Concluding discussion

 We explored the mechanism of dimer selectivity and cooperativity of BRAFV600E inhibitors using MD simulations of the dimeric and monomeric BRAFV600E, in the absence and presence of one or two dimer-selective (PHI1) or equipotent (LY) inhibitor(s).
 The simulations uncovered the atomic details of the remarkable allostery in BRAFV600E dimerization and ligand binding (Figure 6), which offer explanation for why some BRAF inhibitors are monomer selective while others are dimer compatible, that is selective or equipotent.
 Specifically, our data showed that dimerization of BRAFV600E leads to the restriction and an inward shift of the αC helix position relative to the monomer (Figure 6 top panel), which explains why inhibitors that can stabilize the αC-in states are dimer compatible whereas those that cannot are monomer selective.
 The fact that both dimerization and inhibitor binding induces αC to move inward contributes to the phenomenon of drug-induced RAF dimerization (Hatzivassiliou et al., 2010; Lavoie et al., 2013; Karoulia et al., 2016).

 ![Figure 6.](https://cdn.elifesciences.org/articles/95334/elife-95334-fig6-v1.jpg)

-**Figure 6.:** V600E inhibitors.Top left.
+**Figure 6.:** Top left.
 In the monomeric BRAFV600E, the αC-helix (orange) is very flexible and exclusively samples the out states.
 Top right.
 Upon dimerization, the αC-helix is restrained and shifts inward, while the DFG-motif maintains its conformation but gains significant flexibility.
 Bottom right.
 When the first PHI1 molecule binds, its amide linker donates a h-bond to the carboxylate of Glu501 (orange stick) in the first protomer, which locks the αC helix to the αC-in state; it also shifts and restricts the DFG-motif into the DFG-out state through the interaction with the DFG-Asp backbone.
 The αC-helix in the second unbound protomer is also affected, shifting in the direction of the inhibitor-bound state towards αC-in.
 Thus, the allosteric pre-organization primes the second protomer for accepting a second PHI1 molecule.
 Bottom left.
 When the second PHI1 molecule binds, the αC helix and DFG-motif in both protomers are shifted and fully locked into the αC-in and DFG-out states.

 The co-crystal structure analysis and MD simulations identified a h-bond donor (e.g. an amide linker in the dimer-selective PHI1 or the equipotent LY) as a key for dimer compatibility; the h-bond with the carboxylate of Glu501 stabilizes the αC helix in the αC-in states.
 Two factors make Glu501 a special and critical anchoring point for inducing the αC-in states.
 First, it is located at the center of the αC helix, which makes it easier (as opposed to the end of the helix) to induce a helix movement.
 Second, the h-bonding between the inhibitor and Glu501 is synergistic with the Lys483–Glu501 salt-bridge formation.
 In contrary, the lack of a h-bond with Glu501, for example in VEM, Debrafenib, or PLX7904, results in the monomer selectivity.